 2. Central Park

 Wander deeper into the park.
 If you keep walking straight from Strawberry Fields, you’ll hit the park’s grand promenade area and boat pond.
 Another option is to take one of the Central Park Conservancy’s terrific tours; you’d head towards The Dairy if that’s your plan.
 For instructions on what else to see in the park—and you should allot the morning to that (unless the weather is bad)—see the section on Central Park on this website.
+Pictured above is Conservatory Gardens, one of the park's most beautiful areas.

 Make your way back to the west side of the park and exit at 81st street, walk west to Columbus and walk downtown one block to: